I hand printed these altar cloths with a hand carved circular Cernunnos

 stamp and a Stag corner piece stamp on my etching press.
 The last photo in the slideshow gives an overview of the creative process.

-The altar cloth is double sided: shiny pale moss green coloured cloth with black print and brown taffeta with black print.
+The altar cloth is double sided: shiny moss green coloured cloth with black print and moss green cotton with black print.
 This way you get two altar cloths in one.
+The cloth has been through many evolutions of colour though: it was originally on brown taffeta as can be seen on the second to last photo.

 This altar cloth was inspired by the Celtic god Cernunnos.
 One of the